 Do you have an active YouTube profile and want to do some competitor research on your top competition.
-One of the ranking factors in YouTube is the use of meta keywords for your video that help search bots get a better understanding on what this video is about.
-This tag holds some weight as a ranking factor unlike the meta name keywords for Google, so it’s worth looking at this for your strategy for your own videos.
-Since YouTube is the second largest search engine in the world, we want to make sure we are giving our videos the best chance to organically rank for many terms, so we have to look to see YouTube tags that are competition is doing and fine tune our own strategy.
+One of the ranking factors on YouTube is the use of meta keywords for your video that help search bots get a better understanding of what this video is about.
+This tag holds some weight as a ranking factor unlike the meta name keywords for Google, so it’s worth looking at this for your strategy for your videos.
+Since YouTube is the second largest search engine in the world, we want to make sure we are giving our videos the best chance to rank for many terms organically, so we have to look to see YouTube tags that are competition is doing and fine-tune our strategy.

 Open up the YouTube Video in a Browser

 Let’s say such as I own a baking channel, and I just created a video about how to make a chocolate cake.
 Naturally, I will look at YouTube to see what ranks at the top and see what I am up against.
 Here is one example that we are going to look at further since this is the top ranking video.